 “This is the covenant that I will make with the house of Israel after those days, says the Lord: I will put my laws in their minds, and write them on their hearts, and I will be their God, and they shall be my people.
 And they shall not teach one another or say to each other, “Know the Lord”, for they shall all know me, from the least of them to the greatest.”
 (Hebrews 8:10 and 11)

-This quoting of Jeremiah 31: 31 to 34 by the writer to the Hebrews is affirmation for me as it has been one of my favorite quotes of the Bible.
-It basically says that after the presence of our Lord Jesus in the midst of humanity we all “know the Lord.”
-We may pretend like we don’t but Jesus has made an indelible mark on the human soul, and it’s there forever.
+This quoting of Jeremiah 31: 31 to 34, and repeated by the writer to the Hebrews, is affirmation for me as it has been one of my favorite quotes of the Bible.
+It basically says that after the presence of our Lord Jesus in the midst of humanity, we all “know the Lord.”
+We may pretend like we don’t, but Jesus has made an indelible mark on our eternal souls, and, it’s there forever.
 We just need to listen to our souls.

 I am having a hard time with the writer to the Hebrews where he says, “In speaking of ‘a new covenant’, he has made the first one obsolete.
 And what is obsolete and growing old will soon disappear:” (Hebrews 8:13).
 What does the writer mean by “disappear”?
 I like, and hold on to, these ancient words of the Hebrew, (Old), Testament.
 There are very valuable lessons within these precious writings.
 I think even the writer using the Jeremiah text indicates that he does too.